Jason-Oleana/image-to-sequence-prediction/README.md

 The first step was loading and preprocessing the SVG dataset.
 The SVG codes were preprocessed by appending a start sequence at the beginning of all SVG code examples and appending an end sequence at the end of all SVG code examples.
 The SVG code was split on word-level.
 Tokenization was applied in order to retrieve unique output tokens.
-Shorter SVG codes were zero-padded to the longest sequence.
+Shorter SVG codes were zero-padded in order to match the longest SVG code.
 As of last, decoder input data and target input data were created.
-The target input data was set to one time-step ahead of the decoder input data resulting in a shape of (48000, 59, 55).
+The target input data was set to one time step ahead of the decoder input data resulting in a shape of (48000, 59, 55).

 ## Deep learning architectures:
-The deep learning architecture used consisted of a Convolutional Neural Network in combination with a Long Short Term Memory Recurrent Neural Network.
-This approach was inspired by existing architectures from Image captioning (Vinyals, Toshev, Bengio & Erhan, 2016) & Image-to-Markup Generation (Deng, Kanervisto, Ling & Rush, 2017).
+The deep learning architecture used, consisted a Convolutional Neural Network in combination with a Long Short Term Memory Recurrent Neural Network.
+This approach was inspired by existing architectures from image captioning (Vinyals, Toshev, Bengio & Erhan, 2016) & Image-to-Markup Generation (Deng, Kanervisto, Ling & Rush, 2017).
 The Convolutional Neural Network was used as an encoder.
 The LSTM was used to decode the SVG sequence corresponding to the input image.
-A conv2D layer, maxpooling2D, dropout layer, and dense layer were used.
+A conv2D layer, maxpooling2D layer, dropout layer, and dense layer were used.
 The flatten layer and dense layer were used at the end of the convolutional neural network in order to connect the CNN to the LSTM model.
 Softmax was used in the output layer of the LSTM model in order to predict the SVG code.